Nexmo/nexmo-developer/_documentation/en/voice/voice-api/guides/websockets.md

 }
 ```

-Using this approach, you will not receive an event with `status: disconnected`, allowing you to fallback only when the disconnection is unintentional.
-You can also use the [Fallback URL webhook](/voice/voice-api/webhook-reference#fallback-url) with this method.
+This method does not raise a `disconnected` event.
+Therefore, if you do receive a `disconnected` event you can reliably assume that it is an unintentional disconnection and fallback appropriately.
+You can also use the [Fallback URL webhook](/voice/voice-api/webhook-reference#fallback-url) with this approach.

 ### Enabling better event context